Jovylle Bermudez

 1. Play → score → portfolio (and GitHub)

-2. Score is persisted server-side; top entries exposed at https://fast.jovylle.com/reaction/top.json.
+2. Score is written directly to the shared cms-db D1 database; top entries exposed at /api/scores.

-3. Portfolio widget on jovylle.com fetches via /api/leaderboard and shows live top players with a "Play now" link.
+3. The portfolio widget on jovylle.com surfaces recent scores with a "Play now" link.

 4. GitHub profile README updated by Actions in the Playbase / profile automation repos (exact pipeline: see playbase and jovylle/jovylle).